write2sv/ionic-date-picker/README.md

 # Ionic Date Picker Component

 This is a date picker component for your Ionic 3 app.
+If you are looking for Ionic 4 checkout: https://github.com/write2sv/ionic4-date-picker

 ## How to use ###